 The condition of your horse’s hooves should not deteriorate because they have shoes on.
 A good shoeing job will maintain or even improve your horse’s hoof health while allowing you to ride over a variety of terrains without hurting your horse.

 Keeping shoes on your horse’s hooves requires a bit more maintenance and attention than letting your horse remain barefoot.
 Leaving shoes on, however, can make your horse more prone to problems like underrun heels, cracks, thrush under the shoe, contracted heels, and long toes.
 Much of this is because the hoof is not wearing like it would if the horse was walking barefoot on surfaces that would file it down naturally.

 Remember that the shoes should be shaped to the horse’s feet for a custom fit.
 And, if pads are used with the shoes, these too can hide problems underneath like thrush and seedy toe.
 For all these reasons, it's important to keep up on a regular reshoeing schedule.

 Signs Your Horse's Shoes Should be Reset

 As a rule of thumb, you should plan to have the farrier reset your horse’s shoes approximately every six weeks.
-Signs that your horse's shoes need to be reset are:
+There are a number of signs you can look for that your horse's shoes need to be reset:

-While all of these signs mean it's time for a reset, it really isn't a good idea to wait until you have seen one of these signs.
-Most of these are signs the shoes have been on too long, although nails can loosen and shoes can twist or wear prematurely.
+While all of these signs mean it's time for a reset, it really isn't a good idea to wait until you notice one of these things.
+Instead, most indicate that the shoes have been on too long—although nails can loosen and shoes can twist or wear prematurely.

 Six weeks is a general guideline for good hoof health.
-This is also about the time a horse that is barefoot will have to be trimmed.
-Some horses may need to be reset sooner, and some longer.
-Don’t leave shoes on for months.
-This can damage the hoof, and overgrown hooves can lead to soft tissue damage like strained tendons and ligaments.
+This is also about the time that a barefoot horse will have to be trimmed.
+Some horses may need to be reset sooner, and some can go a little longer.
+Don’t leave shoes on for months, though.
+That can damage the hoof, and overgrown hooves can lead to soft tissue damage like strained tendons and ligaments.

 The Reshoeing Process